The following is a map unit description from the "Soil Survey of Norfolk and Suffolk Counties, Massachusetts (Peragallo, 1989)"

 Included with this soil in mapping are small areas of Canton, Merrimac, and Windsor soils in similar landscape positions and Sudbury soils in depressions.
 Included areas make up about 20 percent of the map unit.

-Permeability: Rapid in the surface layer and the subsoil and very rapid in the substratum.
+subsoil and very rapid in the substratum.

-Available water capacity:
+Available water capacity: Low.

-Extremely acid to moderately acid throughout.
+Soil reaction: Extremely acid to moderately acid

-More than 60 inches.
+Depth to bedrock: More than 60 inches.

-Depth to the seasonal high water table:
+Depth to the seasonal high water table: More than 6

-Hydrologic group:
+Hydrologic group: A.

 Most areas of this soil are woodland.
 A few areas are used as individual homesites.